-- South Sudan is a low-income country1 with the oil sector as the dominant contributor to the economy.2 - GDP (Real) grew at an annual rate of 5.3% in 2021 and it is estimated to increase by 6.5% in 2022.3 - •The inflation rate in the country reduced to 5.3% in 2021 from 24% levels in 2020.4 - The fiscal deficit in the country narrowed to 6.7% of GDP in 2021 from 9.8% levels in 2020.2
+- South Sudan is a low-income country 1 with the oil sector as the dominant contributor to the economy. - GDP (Real) grew at an annual rate of 5.3% in 2021 and it is estimated to increase by 6.5% in 2022. - The inflation rate in the country reduced to 5.3% in 2021 from 24% levels in 2020. - The fiscal deficit in the country narrowed to 6.7% of GDP in 2021 from 9.8% levels in 2020.

-- •In 2021, South Sudan prepared second Nationally Determined Contribution (SNDC) which prioritizes the country's transition to a low-carbon economy and framing policies/incentives for private investments in RE generation.2 - •South Sudan National Electricity Policy (SSNEP) outlines the framework for the development and operation of the Electricity Supply Industry (ESI) and defines the scope for Public-Private Partnerships (PPPs).5
+- •In 2021, South Sudan prepared Second Nationally Determined Contribution (SNDC) which prioritizes the country's transition to a low-carbon economy and framing policies/incentives for private investments in RE generation.
+2 - •South Sudan National Electricity Policy (SSNEP) outlines the framework for the development and operation of the Electricity Supply Industry (ESI) and defines the scope for Public-Private Partnerships (PPPs).
+5

-- •South Sudan receives very high levels of solar irradiation of 5.7 kWh/m2/day and a specific yield of 4.5 kWh/kWp/day indicating a very strong technical feasibility for solar in the country.6 - Variable Renewable Electricity (VRE) plus-storage projects are in the planning phase in South Sudan including a 20 MW solar park coupled with a 35 MWh storage system. - In 2021, South Sudan installed a solar rooftop-diesel system for the Upper Nile University of Malakal in the country.
+- •South Sudan receives very high levels of solar irradiation of 5.69 kWh/m2/day and a specific yield of 4.45 kWh/ kWp indicating a very strong technical feasibility for Solar in the country.
+6 - Variable Renewable Electricity (VRE) plus-storage projects are in the planning phase in South Sudan including a 20 MW solar park coupled with a 35 MWh storage system. - •In 2021, South Sudan installed a solar rooftop-diesel system for the Upper Nile University of Malakal in the country.
+9

-- •7.2% population in South Sudan had access to electricity as of 2020.10 - South Sudan Electricity Regulation Authority is the energy regulator in the country.11 - The South Sudan Electricity Corporation (SSEC) is responsible for the generation, transmission and sale of electricity to distributors. - South Sudan is a member of the Eastern African Power Pool (EAPP) which aims to optimize the available energy resources and reduce electricity costs in the region.12
+- •7.24% population in South Sudan had access to electricity as of 2020.
+10 - South Sudan Electricity Regulation Authority is the energy regulator in the country. - •The South Sudan Electricity Corporation (SSEC) is responsible for the generation, transmission and sale of electricity to distributors.
+11 - South Sudan is a member of the Eastern African Power Pool (EAPP) which aims to optimize the available energy resources and reduce electricity costs in the region.
+12

-- Nile Equatorial Lakes Subsidiary Action Program (NELSAP) is planning to construct a 222 km power transmission line at 220 kV from Malakal to Bentiu in South Sudan.13 - •As of 2020, South Sudan is planning to construct a 400 kV Juba -Nimule transmission line with a network length of 170 km and associated substations in the country.14 - Power Distribution System Rehabilitation and Expansion Project (PDSRE) aims to strengthen the distribution networks in Juba to provide a reliable electricity supply in the country.15
+- Nile Equatorial Lakes Subsidiary Action Program (NELSAP) is planning to construct a 222 km power transmission line at 220 kV from Malakal to Bentiu in South Sudan. - As of 2020, South Sudan is planning to construct a 400 kV Juba -Nimule transmission line with a network length of 170 km and associated substations in the country. - Power Distribution System Rehabilitation and Expansion Project (PDSRE) aims to strengthen the distribution networks in Juba to provide a reliable electricity supply in the country.

-- •In 2020, the AfDB approved financing for the Republic of South Sudan towards the cost of the Juba Power Distribution System Rehabilitation and Expansion Project.
-14 - In 2019, the African Export-Import Bank financed USD 45 Mn to build the country's first large-scale PV power project.
+- •In 2020, the AfDB approved financing for the Republic of South Sudan towards the cost of the Juba Power Distribution System Rehabilita on and Expansion Project.
+14 - •In 2019, the African Export-Import Bank financed USD 45 Mn to build the country's first large-scale PV power project.
+16

-- In 2020, South Sudan's per capita electricity consumption stood at 0.05 MWh, which is significantly lower in comparison to the global average of 3.31 MWh.19 - The total installed capacity in the country stood at 131.4 MW in 2019. - •The total installed capacity of Solar PV witnessed a CAGR of 29.9% reaching 1.278 MW in 2021 from 0.449 MW levels in 2017.18
+- Per capita electricity consumption is 0.047 MWh which is significantly lower in comparison to the global average of 3.31 MWh as of 2020. - The total installed capacity in the country stood at 131.4 MW in 2019. - The total installed capacity of Solar PV witnessed a CAGR of 29.9%, reaching 1.28 MW in 2021 from 0.45 MW levels in 2017.